jtraulle/pstconv/README.md

 | File12.pst | 3477      | 3451      | 762.4          | 4.5            |
 | **Total**  | **16072** | **36081** | **3464.2**     | **12.1 (avg)** |

 The performance results show that converting a PST file to MBOX format is about 6.5 times faster than converting to EML format.
+We haven't benchmarked the MAILDIR format yet.

 # Building